AdamMil/BoaOld/README.md

 This is an obsolete python compiler for .NET.
 It was better than IronPython 0.7, but IronPython is now much better than this, since I stopped updating it.
-The Boa project is more technically sophisticated, but less functional.
+The Boa project is more technically sophisticated but less functional than my other python compiler.